 In a distributed system such as Cassandra, the most recent value of data is not necessarily on

 every node all the time.
-The client application configures the consistency level per request to
+The client application configures the consistency level per request to manage response time

 Returns data from the nearest replica.

 Returns the most recent data from the majority of replicas.

 Returns the most recent data from all replicas.

 Follow instructions to setup five nodes on your local computer, trace reads at different

 consistency levels, and then compare the results.